cjurban/deepirtools/README.md

 1. Graded response model
 2. Generalized partial credit model
+3. Poisson factor model
-3. Normal (linear) factor model
+4. Normal (linear) factor model
-4. Lognormal factor model
+5. Lognormal factor model

 All models are estimable in both confirmatory and exploratory contexts.
-In the confirmatory context, constraints on the factor loadings and factor covariance matrix are implemented by providing appropriate arguments to ``fit()``.
+In the confirmatory context, constraints on the factor loadings, intercepts, and factor covariance matrix are implemented by providing appropriate arguments to ``fit()``.
 In the exploratory context, the ``screeplot()`` function in the ``figures`` module may help identify the number of latent factors underlying the data.

 ## Requirements